 But that's not quite true.
 While heaven will be great and glorious privilege, there will also be duty there as we worship and honor and exalt God.
 And on the other hand, while this life is mostly duty from the standpoint of struggling against our flesh and endeavoring to live a godly life, it is also true that we enjoy immense privilege.
 And so both in this life and the life to come, we must understand spiritual duty and spiritual privilege.
 We're looking then at what we might consider the best of the two, namely our spiritual privileges.

 Notice Peter said He was rejected by men.
-Men, you remember, we said last time were the self-appointed, self-proud, self-indulgent and self-convinced assessors of Christ and His worth.
+Men, you remember, we said last time were the self-appointed, self-proud, self-indulgent, and self-convinced assessors of Christ and His worth.
 And they ascertained after close examination that Jesus was an unworthy stone and they crucified Him.
 He was unfit to be the cornerstone of the religious house which they assumed that God would want to build.
-And so Christ was rejected by men, continues to be rejected by men and yet it says in verse 4 He was chosen and precious in the sight of God.
+So, Christ was rejected by men, continues to be rejected by men and yet, it says in verse 4, He was chosen and precious in the sight of God.